opencast/opencast-docker/README.md

 # Images

 Opencast comes in different distributions.
-For each of the official distributions there is a specific Docker image tag. `latest` is the same as `allinone`.
-In addition each version is tagged and concatenated with the distribution.
-For example the full image name containing the `admin` distribution at version `2.2.3` is `learnweb/opencast:admin-2.2.3`.
+For each of the official distributions there is a specific Docker image.
+Each version is tagged.
+For example the full image name containing the `admin` distribution at version `2.2.3` is `opencast/admin:2.2.3`.
 Leaving the version out will install the latest one.

 ## `allinone`